 export default client;

-import logo from "./logo.svg";
+import React from 'react';

-import { ApolloProvider } from "@apollo/client";
+import { ApolloProvider } from '@apollo/client';

-import client from "./apolloClient";
+import client from './apolloClient';

-import PostList from "./components/PosttList";
+import Posts from './Posts';

 <ApolloProvider client={client}>